 - Direct instruction with patients individually at bedside when medically tolerated.

 - Communication with the patient's home school to notify the school of the patient's admission to the hospital, enrollment in the hospital school program, discharge from the hospital, grades, assignments and credits earned while the patient was enrolled in the hospital school program.

 - Gathering the patient's pertinent school history, making recommendations to the home school, making referrals for homebound instruction and assisting schools in making accommodations and/or modifications for the patient's return to school.

 - Reviewing Individual Education Plans (IEPs) and providing comparable services as tolerated by the patient pending medical waiver.
 During instructional sessions, we collect informal data via observation and/or assessment.
 Pending length of stay,we prepare to amend the IEP to address the changes in setting and/or services by consulting with parents and home school case managers.

-Our Enrichment Team is composed of the art therapist, music therapist, assistive technology specialist, preschool teacher and reading enrichment teacher.
+Our Enrichment Team is composed of the art therapist, music therapist, assistive technology specialist, preschool teacher.

 Art therapy is a mental-health profession that uses the creative process of art to improve and enhance the physical, mental and emotional well-being of individuals of all ages.